mtconnect/cppagent/README.md

 * `SuppressIPAddress` - Suppress the Adapter IP Address and port when creating the Agent Device ids and names for 1.7.
 This applies to all adapters.

     *Default*: false

+* `WorkerThreads` - The number of operating system threads dedicated to the Agent

+    *Default*: 1

 #### Configuration Pameters for TLS (https) Support ####